Newsbeat

 Newsbeat is the BBC's radio news programme broadcast on Radio 1, 1Xtra and Asian Network.
 Newsbeat is produced by BBC News but differs from the BBC's other news programmes in its remit to provide news tailored for young people.

 The fifteen-minute Newsbeat programme is broadcast at 12:45 and 17:45 during the week on Radio 1, 1Xtra and Asian Network.
 Short bulletins are also heard throughout the day on three stations on the half-hour with extra bulletins broadcast at peak times.

 History

-BBC Radio 1's remit as a public service broadcaster meant it had to broadcast news.
-Newsbeat was launched on 10 September 1973 in response to the launch of a network of commercial radio stations across the UK which supplied a news service very different from the style of traditional BBC News.
-The programme's first presenter was the Radio 1 DJ Ed Stewart and he was succeeded by Laurie Mayer and Richard Skinner.
+BBC Radio 1's remit as a public service broadcaster meant it is required to broadcast news.
+Newsbeat was launched on 10 September 1973 in response to the impending launch of a network of commercial radio stations across the United Kingdom which supplied a news service very different from the style of traditional BBC News.
+The programme's first presenter was the Radio 1 DJ Ed Stewart, who was then succeeded by Laurie Mayer and Richard Skinner less than a year later.

 Although unconfirmed by the BBC, it is widely thought that the name "Newsbeat" was taken from the Radio Caroline news service of the same name, as was the concept of short bulletins on the half-hour.
 Caroline first used the name (and broadcast half-hourly headlines) in the 1960s.
 Roger Gale, who had previously worked on Radio Caroline North, was one of the show's first producers.
 The launch editor was Mike Chaney.